nock/nock/README.md

 // those calls will be outputted to console
 ```

-Recording relies on intercepting real requests and answers and then persisting them for later use.
+Recording relies on intercepting real requests and responses and then persisting them for later use.

 In order to stop recording you should call `nock.restore()` and recording will stop.